 For more information on the Mann Gulch Fire, take a look at some of the following sources:

-• The blog entry by FHS Historian Jamie Lewis, “Visiting Mann Gulch 60 Years Later,” recounting his recent visit to the site.
+• The blog entry by FHS Historian Jamie Lewis, "Visiting Mann Gulch 60 Years Later," recounting visit to the site in 2009.

 • Two articles from Forest History Today: